ecoist-ste/SkillSwapIntelligence/README.md

   ```

 - Some important notes about this view:
-    - Note that to display any sub-content response (e.g. the statement, and explanation in this case) generated from the LLM, you need to first **unwrap** it because the partial response **may or may note** have been generated.
+    - Note that to display any sub-content response (e.g. the statement, and explanation in this case) generated from the LLM, you need to first **unwrap** it because the partial response **may or may not** have been generated.
     - The view modifier `.contentTransition(.opacity)` attached to the response text view and `animation(.easeInOut, value: response)` attached to the overall container in combination make the streaming feel possible.
 So please use them.